runciter2078/FinNewsSentiment/README.md

 ### Methodology
 The project follows the CRISP-DM methodology, which includes:
 - Business understanding and data comprehension
-- Data preparation and preprocessing (using classical NLP libraries and transformers)
+- Data preparation and preprocessing (using classical NLP libraries and transformer-based models)
-- Model building using various approaches (NLTK, spaCy, OpenAI, spaCy+BERT, and a hybrid approach)
+- Model building using various approaches (NLTK, spaCy, OpenAI, spaCy+BERT, and hybrid methods)
 - Evaluation using metrics such as accuracy and weighted F1-score, along with confusion matrices for detailed error analysis
 - Analysis of feature importances and model explainability using tools like LIME